suziexi/frameblends.github.io/README.md

 #### Weekly Summary (May 18 ~ May 24)
 In this week, I begin to investigate the existing frame analysing systems, including Semafor, Open Sesame, and Sling, request and study the hand-annotation data（Full Text Annotation) from FrameNet.
 I also conduct a report for [comparing the existing frame analysing tools](#comparing-the-existing-frame-analysing-tools).
 On the theoretical level, I’m reflecting on the mechanism for detecting frame blends, and will discuss my questions and thoughts in the mentor meeting next week.

-This is my daily progress report for this week (May 18 ~ May 24):
+The following is my daily progress report for this week (May 18 ~ May 24):

 #### Monday
 - Read Yong’s blog for last year’s FrameNet Project